University of Pennsylvania Campus Historic District

-The University of Pennsylvania Campus Historic District is a historic district on the campus of the University of Pennsylvania, in Philadelphia, Pennsylvania, USA.
+The University of Pennsylvania Campus Historic District is a historic district on the campus of the University of Pennsylvania, in Philadelphia, Pennsylvania, United States.
 The university relocated from Center City to West Philadelphia in the 1870s, and its oldest buildings date from that period.
 The Historic District was added to the National Register of Historic Places on December 28, 1978.
+Selected properties have been recorded by the Historic American Buildings Survey, as indicated in the table below.

 In 1978, the Historic District comprised 28 contributing properties over 117 acre.
 One of them, the Lea Laboratory of Hygiene ("Smith Labs"), was demolished in 1995.

 Three contributing properties within the Historic District — College Hall, Furness Library, and Richards Medical Research Laboratories — are separately listed on the NRHP.
 St. Anthony Hall House is adjacent to the Historic District, and was listed on the NRHP in 2005.